csameshima/Operationalizing_Machine_Learning/README.md

 This is the Jupyter notebook showing the Use RunDetails widget.
 ![Pipeline 4](images/7.%20Pipeline/4_Pipeline_run.png)

-This is the schedules run in Azure ML Studio.
+This is the scheduled run in Azure ML Studio.
 ![Pipeline 5](images/7.%20Pipeline/5_Pipeline_completion.png)
 ![Pipeline 6](images/7.%20Pipeline/6_Pipeline_completion.png)